 The Coalition first formed with the Founding Group which began with eight Australian leaders and has since grown to a group of 30 CEOs, Non-Executive Directors and leaders from government, academia, and the military.
 New groups have since formed across different organisations, sectors, professions and geographies.

-The Coalition now encompasses sixteen groups, amounting to over 250 leaders covering every major sector of the economy.
+The Coalition now encompasses 14 groups, amounting to over 260 leaders covering every major sector of the economy.
 Members meet together regularly in small action-orientated groups centered around a collective work plan, where they learn from and challenge their peers.
 As a Coalition we work collectively to publicly share our learnings and our progress.
 As individuals Members implement change within their organisations and publicly advocate for gender equality.

 Cross-Industry Groups